 Candidates must follow BEX instructions regarding online check-in and connection prior to their assessment.
+We expect candidates to have basic familiarity with the Zoom toolbar and the basic functions of Zoom meetings including the microphone, camera, chat, and view settings.

 Candidates may drink water, coffee, and/or other soft drinks during the assessment.
 Candidates are not permitted to have notes or other texts related to substantive FSOA material in their immediate testing environment.
+Candidates must close-out or put away any prepared material or notes prior to the start of the assessment.

-All candidates must sign a Non-Disclosure Agreement before starting any of the assessment activities.
+All candidates must agree to and sign a Non-Disclosure Agreement before starting any of the assessment activities.
 The language of this agreement is produced below: